Enver Hoxha: Religion

-Albania, the only predominantly Muslim country in Europe at that time, largely owing to Turkish influence in the region, had not, like the Ottoman Empire, identified religion with ethnicity.
-In the Ottoman Empire, Muslims were classified as Turks, Orthodox Christians were classified as Greeks, and Catholics were classified as Latins.
-Hoxha believed that this division of Albanian society along religious and ethnic lines was a serious issue, because it fueled Greek separatists in southern Albania in particular and it also divided the nation in general.
+After the demise of the Ottoman Empire, Albania was a predominantly Muslim country, in which social structure was based on confessional communities, rather than ethnic groups.
+After the rise of nationalism in the Ottoman Empire, Muslims were classified as Turks, Eastern Orthodox Christians were classified as Greeks, and Catholics were classified as Latins.
+Hoxha believed that this division of Albanian society along religious and ethnic lines was a serious issue because it fueled Greek separatists in southern Albania in particular, and it also divided the nation in general.
 The Agrarian Reform Law of 1945 confiscated much of the church's property in the country.
 Catholics were the earliest religious community to be targeted because the Vatican was considered an agent of Fascism and anti-Communism.
 In 1946 the Jesuit Order was banned and the Franciscans were banned in 1947.
-Decree No. 743 (On religion) sought the establishment of a national church and it also forbade religious leaders from associating with foreign powers.
+Decree No. 743 (On religion) sought the establishment of a national church, and it also forbade religious leaders from associating with foreign powers.

 Mother Teresa, a Catholic nun whose relatives resided in Albania during Hoxha's rule, was denied a chance to see them because she was considered a dangerous agent of the Vatican.
 Despite multiple requests and despite the fact that many countries made requests on her behalf, she was not granted the opportunity to see her mother and sister.
-Both Mother Teresa's mother and sister died during Hoxha's rule, and the nun herself was only able to visit Albania five years after the Communist regime collapsed.
-Dom Lush Gjergji in his book "Our Mother Teresa" describes one of her trips to the embassy where she was crying as she was leaving the building, saying:Dear God, I can understand and accept that I should suffer, but it is so hard to understand and accept why my mother has to suffer.
-In her old age she has no other wish than to see us one last time.
+Mother Teresa's mother and sister both died during Hoxha's rule, and the nun herself was only able to visit Albania five years after the Communist regime collapsed.